Whistleblower Protection Act Overview | Mann & Elias

 Whistleblower Protection Act History

-The history of the whistleblower protection can be traced back to 1778 when congress passed a law to protect those who wished to disclose the illegal acts of their superiors.
+The history of whistleblower protection can be traced back to 1778 when Congress passed a law to protect those who wished to disclose the illegal acts of their superiors.
 The Act was passed to protect ten sailors who filed a petition against their commodore, claiming that he had tortured British prisoners during the Revolutionary War.

 • Clarifying the procedure that whistleblowers would follow to disclose illegal acts and retaliation